shermanhuman/perfectputty/README.md

 - **Cross-Platform**: Works on Windows 11, macOS, and Linux
 - **Unified Configuration**: Shared color schemes, fonts, and settings across platforms
-- **Modular Add-ons**: Optional components like PuTTY, Miniconda, and Node.js
+- **Modular Add-ons**: Optional components like PuTTY, uv, and Node.js
 - **Simple Installation**: One-line installation command
-- **Safe Configuration**: Automatic backups of existing settings before modifications
+- **Safe Configuration**: Automatic backups of existing settings before modifications with timestamped files stored in a dedicated directory
-- **Robust Installation**: Reliable download and installation process
+- **Robust Installation**: Reliable download and installation process with pre-download, progress tracking, retry logic, and automatic cleanup

-## Safety Features

-Perfect Environment prioritizes the safety of your existing configuration:

-- **Automatic Backups**: Before modifying any configuration file, the installer creates a backup
-- **Timestamped Files**: All backups include timestamps in the filename for easy identification
-- **Central Storage**: Backups are stored in a dedicated `PerfectPutty_Backups` directory in your home folder
 - **Error Recovery**: If an installation step fails, you'll be offered the option to restore from backup
-- **Platform-Specific Methods**: Uses appropriate backup methods for each platform:
-  - Windows: Registry exports, file copies
-  - macOS: plist exports, file copies
-  - Linux: dconf dumps, file copies

-This ensures that your existing terminal settings, shell profiles, and other configurations can be easily restored if needed.

-## Installation Safety Features

-Perfect Environment uses a robust installation process designed for reliability:

-- **Pre-Download**: All required files are downloaded before installation begins
-- **Progress Tracking**: Clear progress indicators show download status (current file / total files)
-- **File Information**: Shows file sizes during download
-- **Retry Logic**: Failed downloads are automatically retried with exponential backoff
-- **Error Handling**: Comprehensive error detection and reporting
-- **Temporary Storage**: Files are downloaded to a unique temporary directory
-- **Automatic Cleanup**: Temporary files are automatically removed after installation

 ## Installation